influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/config-options.md

 ## Usage:

-To specifiy the options to set when starting the Chronograf service, include the options after `chronograf`:
+To specify the options to set when starting the Chronograf service, include the options after `chronograf`:

 ```
 `chronograf [OPTIONS]`